 Supplementary Fig. 19.
 GOF/LOF prediction performance of ClearVariant on variants from novel and non-novel proteins in the chronological test.

 Novel proteins are those for which no variants were included in the training dataset.
 Non-novel proteins are those for which at least one variant was present in the training data, although the specific variants tested here were not. a, Accuracy. b, GOF AUPRC. c, LOF AUPRC. d, AUROC. e, GOF F1 score. f, LOF F1 score. g, GOF precision. h, LOF precision. i, GOF recall. j, LOF recall.
+Each boxplot represents five performance values calculated through 5-fold cross-validation.
+The box shows the interquartile range (Q1–Q3) with the median as a line inside; whiskers extend to 1.5×IQR, and outliers appear as points beyond.